paws-r/paws/docs/credentials.md

 However, you may want to use another profile, which you can choose in the following ways:

 1. Custom service config.
-(NOT YET AVAILABLE ON CRAN)
 2.  `AWS_PROFILE` R environment variable.
 3.  `AWS_PROFILE` system environment variable - (Mac and Linux Only)

-## Setting Profile with Custom Service Config*
+## Setting Profile with Custom Service Config

-\* Option not yet available on CRAN

 Pass in the profile directly for a given service with the following
 command: